 The final conflict in the great war between Christ and Satan is about to unfold.
 Once the mark of the Beast has been legislated and each person has a chance to choose where they will put their allegiance, probation will close and Christ will return.

 The redeemed will sing a “new song before the throne.”
 Their unique experience as those who come out of the last tribulation will qualify them to sing this song of praise to the God.
 The choice is clear.
 God longs to redeem us.
-He didn't even spared His own Son, and wants to give us all things.
+He didn't even spare His own Son, and wants to give us all things.
 Today, if you hear His voice, do not harden your heart.

 i.
 The Catholic Mirror, (September 23, 1893).